How To Start a Dropshipping Business: 8-Step Guide

 Well, while dropshipping allows you to avoid the hassle of order fulfillment, it also requires you to sacrifice a lot of control to suppliers.
 Product quality and delivery accuracy are largely out of your hands, and sudden stock changes can throw your business for a loop.
 And if a supplier messes up, you’re the one dealing with angry customers (and potentially chargebacks).

 If you’re the type of person who prefers to keep quality control in your own hands, consider storing and shipping your own inventory.
-The EasyPost blog provides lots of articles that can help you through your journey!
-Get started with these two: A Complete Guide to Ecommerce Shipping and How to Ship Products to Customers: A Step-by-Step Guide.
+Software like EasyPost makes it ... well, easy to ship products to customers across the world.